Secondments to election observation missions

 FBA deploys personnel to election observation missions led by the EU, OSCE, OAS and The Carter Center; four internationally renown actors with long experience within the field of election observation.

-An election observation mission is intiated when a country is planning to hold elections, and invites the EU, OSCE, OAS or The Carter Center to observe the voting process.
+An election observation mission is initiated when a country is planning to hold elections, and invites the EU, OSCE, OAS or The Carter Center to observe the voting process.

 If an organization accepts the invitation, the staff contributing states of the organization will be requested to deploy personnel to the election observation mission to be held.
 The Swedish government does a yearly review of requests for Swedish participation in international election observation missions, and decides which missions Sweden will contribute personnel to.